 Cushioned running shoes or firm?

-The part of a technical running shoe that you are likely to feel the most is that part underfoot, which is called the midsole.
+The part of a technical running shoe that you are likely to feel the most is the part underfoot, which is called the midsole.
 Think of the midsole as the foundation that the rest of the shoe is built on.
-Midsoles are most commonly made from relatively soft plastics like thermoplastic polyurethane (TPU) and ethylene vinyl acetate.
+Midsoles are most commonly made from relatively soft plastics like thermoplastic polyurethane (TPU) and ethylene vinyl acetate (EVA).
 All contemporary technical running shoes have a soft foundation—they all start off as cushioned running shoes.

 Sometimes the additions are harder than the basic midsole.